 - take an intensive German language course

-- apply an extension of the visa up till the 12 months, if the German language courses isn’t followed by full-time studies
+- apply for an extension of the visa for up to the 12 months, if full-time studies don’t follow the German language courses

 With a German language course visa, you can’t:

 - convert it into a student or student applicant visa

 This visa requires significant paperwork and investments, as the course price starts from 200-300 EUR per month.
 There are no free language courses for this purpose.

 Another way to prolong your stay in Germany is to start your studies at a German university.
 It could be a Bachelor’s or Master’s degree.